-There’s a big market for ultraportables with an affordable price tag, sleek looks, fast hardware and a decent screen, and the Acer Swift 3 (also known as the Aspire S14 Spirit in some regions) is one of the better devices that checks all these boxes.
+There’s a big market for ultraportables with an affordable price tag, sleek looks, fast hardware, and a decent screen, and the Acer Swift 3 is one of the better budget devices that checks all these boxes.

 We’ve spent time with it and we’re going to share our impressions with you in this review.

 Update: In the meantime, Acer have released a multitude of newer Swift 3 generations, and I’ve linked our updated reviews down below:

 2022 Acer Swift 3 SF314-512 – 12th gen Intel Core P hardware, 14-inch IPS or OLED screen, 56 Wh battery, 2.75 lbs – 1.25 kg;